akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "We shall simply buy a bird for the King, father.
 Surely there must be at least one," Beatrice said, her voice almost sounding confident.
 "One of the farm geese—"

 Harold shook his head.
 "Try by all means, Beatrice.
-Remember I told you back in Spring of the Great Levy for the King's army, down in Wales.
+Remember I told you back in spring of the Great Levy for the King's army, down in Wales.
 Every manor from here to the Severn has been stripped to feed the vanguard."

 "They can't take what isn't there," she whispered.